rug-compling/alpino-docker/README.md

 ## Starting Alpino in Docker ##

-Examples of starting Alpino in Docker
+There are two ways of starting Alpino in Docker.

-### Shell use ###

-1. This brings you into a bash shell inside Docker, where you can run Alpino itself:
+1: This brings you into a bash shell inside Docker, where you can run Alpino itself:

     alpino.bash $HOME/alpino